Nabarun21/vfe-toymc/README.md

 Fit one event with a pulse shape and plot it
 Compare reconstructed amplitude with MC truth.
 Timing is also reconstructed.
-Errors on amplitude and timing are estimated using RMS of histograms
+Errors on amplitude and timing are estimated.

 Example06